(i) Planning Theory

 Keywords: GOVERNANCE, ROBUST SUSTAINABILITY, REGIONAL PLANNING & DESIGN, INFORMAL URBANISATION, ETHICS, VALUES in URBAN DEVELOPMENT, SPATIAL JUSTICE.

-At TU DELFT, we always work on problem-led, real-world-issues kind of way, most often in a studio setting., where students are confronted with real world problems.
+At TU DELFT, we always work on problem-led, real-world-issues, most often in a studio setting, where students are confronted with real world problems.

-In practice, this means that I try to refrain from “lecturing” students too much, but prefer instead to work with interactive activities where knowledge is co-produced.
+In practice, this means that I try to refrain from “lecturing” students too much, but prefer instead to work on interactive activities where knowledge is co-produced.
 I only give “lectures” once students’ knowledge has been explored, revealed and somehow organised.
 This has lots of implications to the way my teaching is organised.

-I have guided more than 40 graduation projects at Master level and one PhD dissertation.
+I have guided more than 80 graduation projects at Master level and two PhD dissertations.
 HERE you can read a complete list of the graduation research and design projects I was involved with.

-In the course of the years, I have developed several courses for the Department of Urbanism of the Delft University of Technology.
+In the course of the years, I have developed several courses and special lecrures for the Department of Urbanism of the Delft University of Technology.
 These are the main ones: